wasmvision/wasmvision-site/content/docs/concepts/architecture.md

 ## OpenCV

-The computer vision processing capabilities implemented using OpenCV/GoCV.
-Take a look at the [`cv` directory](../cv/) for the code for this integration.
+The computer vision processing capabilities implemented using [OpenCV](https://github.com/opencv/opencv) with the [GoCV language wrappers](https://github.com/hybridgroup/gocv).
+The [wasmCV programming API](https://wasmcv.org/) is used for this integration.

 ## Platform

-The wasmVision platform capabilities provide essential services for processing modules.
+The wasmVision platform capabilities provide essential services for processing modules such as logging and access to configuration information.
+See [Platform](/docs/concepts/platform) for more information.

-- **Logging**: logging system to track events, errors, and other significant activities within wasmVision processors.
-- **Configuration**: a way to pass configuration info into processors at runtime.
-- **HTTP**: Utilities for making HTTP requests to external servers, enabling communication and data exchange with other services.
-- **Datastore**: A simple key-value store for saving and retrieving data associated either with specific image frames, or else with specific processors.
-- **Time**: utilities for processors to fetch the current host time.

 ## MCP Server